Hrvoje Kovačević

-Hrvoje Kovačević (born 12 July 1982) is a Croatian association football player currently playing for NK Lučko.
+Hrvoje Kovačević (born 12 July 1982) is a Croatian association football player currently playing for NK Graničar Županja.

+Club career

 He began his career playing for HNK Cibalia in the Croatian Prva HNL, before signing a contract with Israeli team Bnei Yehuda Tel Aviv in the 2005/2006 season.
 He later moved to Hapoel Ramat Gan where he played in 2009.